 Kieron smiled back and continued his conversation with another passenger, a Moonby.
 “Have you heard anything new on the local newslines?”

 “About the that base for the Asteroid Belt?” asked the woman, a retiree in her yellow and purple jumpsuit.

 “Oh, no. That wouldn’t happen for a while yet.
 I meant the reports from SETI a few months ago.
 We haven’t had much of an update on it back home, just the initial announcements that some communications, believed to be first contact with another sentient race, had been made.”

 She frowned in thought.
 “Wasn’t that declared a hoax a couple of months ago?”

-“I heard that too,” he mumbled, then swallowed, sitting down on the cushy divan.
-“But there’s been some other rumours going around over the past couple of weeks.
-Guy I know, says the contactees actually got to Mars, and made physical contact.
-Some think they may have actually made it to the Moon, bypassing Mars altogether… Just wondering if you had heard anything?”
-He turned to Aunt Wendy again.
+“I heard that too but there’s been other rumours going around over the past couple of weeks.
+Guy I know says the ETs actually got to Mars and made physical contact.
+Some think they may have even made it to the Moon, bypassing Mars altogether.
+Just wondering if you had heard anything?”
+He’d turned with a smile to the Moonby again.

 or read on Overdrive